Singularity formed by the collision of two collapsing solitons in interaction for the 2D Keller-Segel system: Introduction

 where, for $C_0=2e^{-\frac{2+\gamma}{2}}$ for $\gamma $ the Euler constant,

 The stability of this solution was studied in \cite{Vsiam02} at a formal level, then showed in \cite{RSma14} for the radial case, and in \cite{CGMNcpam21,CGMNapde22} for the full nonradial case with the sharp blowup rate.
+Other unstable blowup rates for sign-changing solutions were also derived in \cite{CGMNcpam21}.
+Later, the authors of \cite{BDPMaPDE26} showed the existence of singular solutions blowing up simultaneously at several points where near each one it blows up according to the same dynamics \eqref{def:singleblowup}-\eqref{def:lambda1bubble}, carrying a mass of $8\pi$.